 - Newsletter, blog and social network updates— announce media hits in your own content platforms.
 Don’t forget your Facebook page and LinkedIn updates as well.

-- Applications— include media mentions in a conference or award applications.
+- Applications— include media mentions as part of your pitch in a for conferences or awards applications.
 Your media exposure could make a big difference here.